-- In final consumption, some industry data are reported in non-specified industry for confidentiality reasons. - In 2014, the increase in consumption of subbituminous coal in mines included the combustion of some unsold coal fines for safety reasons. - Prior to 2010, the construction sector is included with commercial/public services. - Prior to 2009, mining and quarrying is included in agriculture.
+- In final consumption, some industry data are reported in non-specified industry for confidentiality reasons. - In 2014, the increase in consumption of sub-bituminous coal in mines included the combustion of some unsold coal fines for safety reasons. - Prior to 2010, the construction sector is included with commercial/public services. - Prior to 2009, mining and quarrying is included in agriculture.

-- For 2016, the following data were estimated by the IEA Secretariat: consumption of lubricants; imports of bitumen; and refinery output, and interproduct transfers of other oil products. - For 2015, the following data were estimated by the IEA Secretariat: stock changes and consumption of lubricants; consumption of bitumen, and all figures for petroleum coke and other oil products. - From 1998, gas/diesel oil includes light fuel oil.
+- For 2019p, there are breaks in the series for biogasoline and biodiesel.
+The New Zealander administration is currently reviewing the data. - For 2018, all data have been estimated by the IEA Secretariat based on the Monthly Oil and Gas Statistics (MOS) database and New Zealand's national oil balance. - For 2016, the following data were estimated by the IEA Secretariat: consumption of lubricants; imports of bitumen; and refinery output, and interproduct transfers of other oil products. - For 2015, the following data were estimated by the IEA Secretariat: stock changes and consumption of lubricants; consumption of bitumen, and all figures for petroleum coke and other oil products. - From 1998, gas/diesel oil includes light fuel oil.
 Until 1997, light fuel oil is under fuel oil. - Until 1997, other hydrocarbons from natural gas sources correspond to synthetic gasoline production (ceased in February 1997). - For reasons of confidentiality, beginning in 1994, the New Zealand administration no longer reports data on the production of methanol.

-Between 2013 and 2014, the jump in imports of kerosene-type jet fuel can be explained by an anticipated strike at the refineries.
+• Between 2013 and 2014, the jump in imports of kerosene-type jet fuel can be explained by an anticipated strike at the refineries.

-- Between 2009 and 2010, a break in time series appears for demand of gas/diesel as the administration changed its methodology for commercial/ public services - For 1960 to 1973, Consumption data have been estimated by the Secretariat.
+• Between 2009 and 2010, a break in time series appears for demand of gas/diesel as the administration changed its methodology for commercial/public services • For 1960 to 1973, Consumption data have been estimated by the Secretariat.

-• 2018p data were estimated based on monthly data submitted to the IEA Secretariat.
+• 2018 data were estimated based on monthly data submitted to the IEA Secretariat.